WEFTEC 2014 Guide to Education Credits Is Now Available!

 What do I need to know?

 WEF calculates educational credits following a standardized method that is widely accepted by many certification and licensing agencies; however, many states differ in the types and/or numbers of credits they will approve for educational events.
 Because of this, participants are responsible for exploring their state requirements and for ensuring that WEFTEC credits are accepted.
-Please remember that WEF provides documentation to attendees; however, most states require the individual licensee to report continuing education credits
+Please remember that WEF provides documentation to attendees; however, most states require the individual licensee to report continuing education credits.

 How do I earn educational credits at WEFTEC?

 In order to receive educational credits, you must scan your WEFTEC badge when you enter and exit a workshop, technical session, or the exhibit hall.
 Scanners for exhibit hall contact hours will be located at kiosks stationed throughout the exhibit halls.
 Please note: The hand scanners used by the convention center security personnel are for security purposes only and will not acknowledge time spent in the exhibit hall.
+Badges will be issued onsite through the registration or check in.
+If scanners are not present for a particular session, there will be a sign in sheet available.

 WEF offers Continuing Education Units (CEUs) for full participation in workshops, which are held as full and half day sessions in a classroom setting conducted by industry-leading professionals.
 One CEU is the equivalent of 10 hours of training or formal instruction.
 These are distributed for structured, relevant professional training above and beyond that of initial certification or employment in a particular field.